JanssenProject/jans/docs/script-catalog/application_session/jans-session-audit/README.md

 - **metric_audit_conf_json_file_path**: configuration file.
 For example: **/etc/jans/conf/jans-session-audit.json**

-File should contain follow properties:
+File should contain the following properties:
 1. **event_types**.
     Type of Session event(s), that will be saved in the DB:
     - **AUTHENTICATED**